MailOnline

-Previously, there was an attempt to call into question the integrity of the website's journalism after NewsGuard's feature which is designed to fight what it describes as 'fake news', Microsoft Edge warned users against trusting content at the site, asserting that "this website generally fails to maintain basic standards of accuracy and accountability" and "has been forced to pay damages in numerous high-profile cases".
-This warning has since been removed with Newsguard apologizing saying, "We were wrong" and also stating that the website "generally maintains basic standards of accuracy and accountability".
+Previously, there was an attempt to call into question the integrity of the website's journalism after NewsGuard's feature which is designed to fight what it describes as fake news.
+Microsoft Edge warned users against trusting content at the site, asserting that "this website generally fails to maintain basic standards of accuracy and accountability" and "has been forced to pay damages in numerous high-profile cases".
+This warning has since been removed, and NewsGuard stated that the website "generally maintains basic standards of accuracy and accountability", though it "still failed to gather and present information responsibly".

 Reach

 The website has an international readership, featuring separate home pages for the UK, US, India and Australia.
-While the MailOnline maintains the conservative editorial stance of the print edition, much of the content featured on the website is produced exclusively for the MailOnline and is not published in the Daily Mail.
+While the MailOnline maintains the politically conservative editorial stance of the print edition, much of the content featured on the website is produced exclusively for the MailOnline and is not published in the Daily Mail.
 It is known for its "sidebar of shame", a box listing celebrity misdemeanours.
-The Financial Times, alluding to a quote by Samuel Johnson, has suggested that "If you are tired of MailOnline, you are tired of Kim Kardashian's life – and most readers are not"; however, actor George Clooney has described it as "the worst kind of tabloid.
-One that makes up its facts to the detriment of its readers" after it published an untrue story about his fiancée's Amal's family.
+The Financial Times, alluding to a quote by Samuel Johnson, has suggested that "If you are tired of MailOnline, you are tired of Kim Kardashian's life – and most readers are not."

 The website reached 199.4 million unique monthly visitors in December 2014, up from 189.52 million in January 2014 and 128.59 million in May 2013, according to the Audit Bureau of Circulations.

 Globally, MailOnline is the most visited English-language newspaper website; ComScore gave the site 61.6 million unique desktop computer visitors for January 2014, ahead of The New York Times website, which received 41.97 million visitors in the same month.
 According to ComScore, MailOnline recorded 100.5 million visitors across desktop computers, smartphones and tablets in that month.
 In July 2014 it recorded 134 million users.

 Almost 70% of its traffic comes from outside the UK, mostly from the United States.
 The Daily Mail print newspaper has no presence there, but has aggressively targeted the country with its online offering, branded as the "Daily Mail" rather than MailOnline.
 In January 2014 it paid over £1m to the Charleston Daily Mail for the domain name www.dailymail.com in order to increase its attractiveness to US advertisers.

 In January 2014, it was ranked the eighth most-visited news website in Australia, up from tenth in December 2013.
-Globally the site was forecast to reach £60m in advertising sales in the year to September 2014, up 49%. £35m has been invested in creating the site.
+Globally the site was forecast to reach £60m in advertising sales in the year to September 2014, up 49%.

+£35m has been invested in creating the site.
 The site has introduced sponsored articles, with a guarantee of 450,000 page views at a cost of £65,000 per article.